smastrom/vue-use-active-scroll/README.md

 ### What it doesn't do?

-- Mutate your elements and styles
+- Mutate elements and inject styles
 - Scroll to targets

 <br />